dair-ai/nlp_paper_summaries/README.md

 # NLP Paper Summaries
 This repository contains a list of NLP paper summaries intended to make NLP techniques and topics more approachable and accessible.
+Work in progress, there is a lot more to be added/improved in the coming days.

 ## How to contribute
 If you have blogged about an NLP paper or technique or find an interesting read out there, I encourage you to share with our community.
 To add your blog posts or summaries to this list just hit on the edit button on this [README.md](https://github.com/dair-ai/nlp_paper_summaries/blob/master/README.md).
 You can then add your entry by modiying the readme file and submitting a PR which will be reviewed before going live.
 Thanks.
 If you are facing any issues submitting your PR, just send me an email at ellfae@gmail.com or [DM me on Twitter](https://twitter.com/omarsar0).